aklump/check-pages/plugins/style/README.md

-# CSS and Styles
+# Style Plugin: Assertions Against CSS

 ## Assert a DOM element is visible

 This example checks the CSS for both display and opacity properties to determine if the modal is visible based on CSS.

 ```yaml
 find: